 Foods which contain minimal nutritional value are discouraged.

 Under current Federal School Lunch Regulations, no foods of minimal nutritional value can be sold in eating areas (anywhere in the school where students eat school lunches including classrooms and common areas) during school meal serving periods (7 CFR Part 210.11 and 220.12).

-Board Policy It is the feeling of the Board that all teachers should be provided a duty-free lunch period and directs the District Administration to administer the following policy.
+Board Directive It is the feeling of the Board that all teachers should be provided a duty-free lunch period and directs the District Administration to administer the following policy.

-Administration Policy The Administration shall operate the following duty-free lunch policy: Guidelines
+Administrative Policy The Administration shall operate the following duty-free lunch policy: